How to Resize Video

 - Open Movavi Video Converter and add your video file to the program.

 - Select the desired output format for conversion.

-- Click the Settings button next to the Preset list.
+- Click the Settings button next to the Convert to list.

-- Specify the resolution and aspect ratio of your video, and choose the desired resize method and quality.
+- Specify the resolution of your video and choose the desired resize method.

 - Start conversion.